InflexCZE/SpaceEditor/README.md

 <br />

 ## Features
-Space Editor can create Blueprint from any model or 3D printable and **Unlock PCU limits** so that your creations fit.
+Space Editor can create Blueprint from any model or 3D printable and **Unlock PCU limits** so that your creations fit. <br/>
+See [Blueprint Generator guide](https://github.com/InflexCZE/SpaceEditor/wiki/Blueprint-Generator) for more info.

 ![Preview](Resources/BlueprintGenerator.png)

 Space Editor can also manage Character suit color.